fuxingZhang/RabbitMQ/README.md

 ![console](./screenshots/1.png)

 ## Consumer messages
-There are two ways to consume messages, one is Consume and the other is Get.
+There are two ways to consume messages

 * Consume: The message is pushed to the Consumer by RabbitMQ.
 * Get : The client actively pulls messages from RabbitMQ.
 You can't loop through 'Get' instead of 'Consume', which can seriously affect performance.